Frequently Asked Questions

 How did the idea for a restoration home for victims of sex trafficking develop?
 It didn’t have a name in 2011, but Esther’s Home began with a movement of hope at a local church.
 God’s leading was to start with community-based advocates and the Mirror Ministries Outreach Center.
 Survivors can drop in any time, as well as attend scheduled activities and therapies at this day center.

 How Will Esther’s Home be used?
-Esther’s Home will be in a welcoming, rural location that is private and discreet.
-The plan will include: residential housing; a place for the girls to attend school, receive counseling, and make use of recreational space; and equine therapy.
+Esther’s Home is situated in a welcoming, rural location that is private and discreet.
+It includes: residential housing, online learning space, counseling offices, recreational space, and equine therapy.

 The first home will house six survivors.
 They will live together under the supervision of qualified, caring staff.
 The girls will learn to work together and build healthy relationships in a therapeutic environment.
 They will also learn life and job skills.
-There will be on-site education with trauma-informed teachers.
-The long-range plan is for three houses to serve a total of 18 girls at a time on that same property.
+There will be on-site education with trauma-informed staff.
+The long-range plan is for three houses to serve 18 girls at a time on that property.
 Residents will stay up to two years.

 Are there similar homes available?
 We have visited and spoken with many other facilities to determine the best practices available for Esther’s Home.
 However, there is currently nowhere to send these minor-aged victims within our state.
-It requires strong faith, inspired therapy, and love to deal with the layer upon layer of trauma that these victims have.
-Families are torn apart by this injustice, then additionally have to deal with the grief of sending family members away for care.
+It requires strong faith, inspired therapy, and love to deal with the layer upon layer of trauma these victims have.
+Families are torn apart by this injustice; they additionally have to deal with the grief of sending family members away for care.

 What would the property look like?
 It will look essentially as it does now.
-We plan to lease out the farming portion and use the current buildings with some remodeling.
-We hope to, eventually, have three homes on the 20-acre property.
-Each home would house up to 6 girls providing a family style environment.
-Each girl would typically live there 1 to 2 years and then transition into a healthy family.
+We are leasing out the farming portion and using the current buildings with some remodeling.
+We hope to have three homes on the 20-acre property eventually.
+Each home would house up to five girls providing a family-style environment.
+Each girl would typically live there for one to two years and then transition into a healthy family.
 The girls will always be under direct care and supervision, with at least two awake staff members at night.
-The 3 potential homes would all be able to share horses for equine therapy and a space for activities and school work.
+The three potential homes would all be able to share horses for equine therapy and a space for activities and online learning.

 Will this bring criminals or dangerous people to the neighborhood?
-In our years doing this work in the heart of Kennewick, we have not seen any instances of threat or danger from traffickers towards our staff, volunteers, or property.
-This is what we have seen across the nation from other homes and agencies as well.
+In our years of serving in the heart of Kennewick, we have not had any threats from traffickers toward our staff, volunteers, or property.
+We have seen this across the nation from other homes and agencies.
 The traffickers simply aren’t coming after the girls once they are with people who care about them.
 We expect that to be the same at the Pasco home as well.

-To be safe and wise, we still always take precautions and have basic home safety and security measures because we care about these kids and you, our neighbors.
-One big precaution is trying to give the girls privacy and respect by not advertising the address of the home.
+To be safe and wise, we have basic home safety and security measures because we care about these kids and you, our neighbors.
+One big precaution for the girls' privacy and respect is not advertising the home address.
 We would appreciate your assistance with that.
 The kids deserve our care and protection.

 Is this going to bring a lot of changes?
 We realize this is a farming community and fully expect to have crops sprayed, farm equipment buzzing, and people working at the crack of dawn.
 It comes with the territory.
-We are the new neighbors, and we will adjust to the community needs.
+We are the new neighbors and will adjust to the community's needs.

-One of the things that drew us to this property is that there are good neighbors - who do care.
-That means so much to us and these young girls.
+One of the things that drew us to this property is the good neighbors - who do care.
+That means so much to these young girls and us.
 We look forward to being good neighbors.

 What is the timeline & budget for the project?
 Shortly before the Covid Pandemic, we started a capital campaign for $3.8 million.
-God has been faithful in spite of the challenges.
-We have $2 million dollars pledged from a variety of sources.
-The campaign has four stages, and we are entering Stage 3 as of August 2021.
-Our goal is to have the money raised by Easter of 2022 and be shoveling dirt mid-2022.
+God has been faithful despite the challenges.
+We had $2 million dollars pledged from a variety of sources.
+The campaign has four stages, and we entered Stage 3 in August 2021.
+We began shoveling dirt in mid-2022.

 How will Esther’s Home be funded?
-Esther’s Home will be funded through generous private gifts, corporate gifts, and a variety of grants.
+Esther’s Home will be funded through generous private gifts, corporate gifts, and various grants.
 The State of Washington has pledged $1 million toward property and improvements.

 Are gifts to the capital campaign tax deductible?
 Yes, Mirror Ministries is a registered Washington State Non-Profit and 501c3.
 Gifts are deductible to the full extent of the law.
 Mirror Ministries’ Tax ID# is 47-2596483.

 Why should I become a stakeholder by pledging a gift?
-We are asking that you prayerfully consider how God could use you in fulfilling this dream.
-We know you to be community-minded and applaud what you're already doing to serve God in the midst of our community.
+We ask that you prayerfully consider how God could use you to fulfill this dream.
+We know you to be community-minded and applaud what you're already doing to serve God in our community.